abmercado19/behavex-images/README.md

     - This function attaches an image from binary data to the test execution report.
 It takes two parameters:
         - `context`: The context object which contains various attributes used in the function.
         - `image_binary`: The binary data of the image to be attached.
-    - The function determines the binary format to ensure it maps to a JPG, PNG or GIF image.
+    - The function determines the binary format to ensure it maps to a JPG or PNG image.
 Otherwise, it raises an exception.
     - Then, it converts the image to PNG format (if it is not already in that format) to add it to the gallery.

 2. `attach_image_file(context, file_path)`